Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Results

-The right column of Figure \ref{fig.tsing} shows the distribution of the duration of the initial singularity, $\Delta t_{\rm{sing}}=\tsung-\tsing$.
-Note that the axes between the left and right columns are not the same, this is a tight distribution around $0.1 \tff$.
+The right column of Figure \ref{fig.tsing} shows the distribution of the duration of the initial singularity, $\Delta \tsing=\tsung-\tsing$.
+Note that the horizontal axes between the left and right columns are not the same.
 The collapse shows a nearly universal short duration.

+We can explain the typical behavior of $\Delta \tsing$ by noting the almost free-fall behavior at the end of the collapse.
+The typical density of the preimage gas at \tsing\ is 500$n_0$, and the grid pressure sets in at roughly $10^5n_0$.
+Free fall is self similar, so the timescale to go between two densities is proportional to the square root of the densities.
+This gives a collapse time of $\sim0.1 \tff$ to go from the density at \tsing\ tolthat at \tsung.
+This does not, though, imply a critical threshold for collapse; by the time the gas reaches the density it has at \tsing\ the collapse has already been triggered.

-\subsection{What sets \tsing?}
+\subsubsection{What sets \tsing?}

 It would be extremely useful to understand what made some cores collapse faster than others.
-Unfortunately, after examining many possible correlations, we find that the only thing that is reliably correlated with \tsing\ is the number of particles in the core.
-For each simulation, we examine Pearson $R$ for each core relative to several mass-weighted average quantities.
+Unfortunately, after examining many possible correlations, we do not find any that show strong correlations with the collapse time.
+For each simulation, we examine Pearson $R$ for \tsing\ vs. several properties of the cores.
 Pearson $R$ measures the degree of linear correlation between two quantities, with -1 being perfectly anti-correlated.
-We find that, for a number of quantities, the degree of correlation is -0.35 or less, with the exception of the number of particles, which is mildly anti-correlated with R=-0.5.
-It is difficult to draw a causal relationship from such weak correlations.